 While debt settlement might be a good idea if you are struggling to meet your minimum repayments it must be stressed that there are financial implications to this route which will likely hurt your FICO credit score.
 This is due to missing payments while you are paying into your settlement account.
 Any account that shows missed payments and debts that are handed to collection agents can result in bad credit.
 It is worth keeping in mind that this will affect your ability to borrow money in the future.

+For these reasons, it's always advisable to explore alternatives such as the best debt consolidation companies (opens in new tab) first.
 However, if you are looking for a reputable debt settlement company, with several accreditations and highly trained advisers, then Freedom Debt Relief may be a great option for you.